Visualization enhances Problem Solving in multi-Qubit Systems: Introduction

-The \ac{ctml} assumes that learners make use of two channels, one visual and one auditory, in order to receive external information (the dual channels assumption~\cite{mayer2005}).
-Although written text and pictures are both received in the same cognitive channel, they can still be processed in two different parts of the working memory.
-For this reason, learning with both text and picture can be more effective than learning with text alone, which is also known as the multimedia principle~\cite{fletcher2005multimedia}.
+Task solving refers to completing specific problems with a defined goal.
+As we specifically evaluate task-solving performance, it is here placed within the theory of Multimedia Testing (MMT), as opposed to the more broad theory of Multimedia Assessment (MMA) \cite{Kirschner2017}.
 As learning and task solving share underlying cognitive processes, representations can be evaluated in the context of task solving to produce statements about learning~\cite{Schewior2024}.
-However, while task solving and learning share the need to construct mental schemata, the unique step in task solving is the decision making step~\cite{https://doi.org/10.1002/acp.3060,LINDNER201791}.
-The results of Lindner's studies show that students with a higher level of understanding will dismiss incorrect answer options more readily, with the conclusion that, if pictures enhance the level of understanding, gaze time spent on the correct options should be increased in relation to the time spent on the text.
+However, while task solving and learning share the need to construct mental schemata, the step unique to task solving is the decision-making step~\cite{https://doi.org/10.1002/acp.3060,LINDNER201791}.
+The results of Lindner's studies show that students with a higher level of understanding will dismiss incorrect answer options more readily, leading to the conclusion that, if pictures enhance the level of understanding, gaze time spent on the correct options should be increased in relation to the time spent on the text.
 However, such effects have been shown to not be unconditional.
-For example, purely decorative pictures have been shown to have no impact on performance~\cite{LINDNER2020101345,Schewior2024} and pictures that are both interesting and irrelevant, also known as seductive details, have even been shown to even hinder learning~\cite{Sundararajan2020}.
+For example, purely decorative pictures have been shown to have no impact on performance~\cite{LINDNER2020101345,Schewior2024} and pictures that are both interesting and irrelevant, also known as seductive details, have even been shown to hinder learning~\cite{Sundararajan2020}.
 In task solving, there is evidence of beneficial effects of representational pictures in certain contexts, under conditions that could include prior knowledge, age, and affective motivational factors~\cite{Schewior2024}.
 In this paper, we refer to representational pictures as visualizations, demarcating them from mathematical symbolism and decorative pictures.
-There is a large amount of evidence that visualization provides a benefit for learners in \ac{stem}~\cite{gilbert_visualization_2005,Munfaridah2021}.
+There is a large amount of evidence that visualization can provide benefits for learners in \ac{stem} under the right circumstances, that is, if the representation supports relevant cognitive processes (outlined in this section) and if the learners possess \acf{rc}~\cite{gilbert_visualization_2005,Munfaridah2021}.
+The latter is discussed in Section \ref{sec:rep_comp_sr}.

 The \ac{ctml} is based on two main assumptions: First, human working memory is limited, which means that too much information to be processed at once can lead to cognitive overload.
 As redundant information can add to working memory usage, it should be added with care.
 Secondly, it is assumed that new information is not only processed, but also actively integrated into a mental representation that is connected to previous knowledge and mental schemata, a process that facilitates learning~\cite{mayer2005}.